fraFerrari99/django-production-setup/README.md

 There are different steps to follow to use this Django production setup:

-- As you can see, there's an `.env` file where there are different environment variables defined and these are:
+- As you can see, there's an `.env` file where there are different environment variables defined as follows:
   - `ADMIN_EMAIL`: it is the email address of the admin user that will be used inside the `prod.py` settings file; if a view raises an exception, Django will send an email containing the error message to the email address specified in it;
   - `POSTGRES_DB, POSTGRES_USER, POSTGRES_PASSWORD`: these are the settings that will be used to create the database credentials (name, name of the user and db's password);